Skip to main content

 Percebes (Barnacles)

-Highly appreciated shellfish delicacy, one of the most sought-after in Cape Verde.
+A prized shellfish and one of the harder-to-get catches in Cape Verde.

 Lapa (Limpets)